sirajghassel/RoboBrain2.0/README.md

 We adopted the distributed training framework [FlagScale](https://github.com/FlagOpen/FlagScale) developed by the ***Framework R&D team of BAAI*** for training.
 The training can be launched in the following steps:

 You can reference the [QuickStart.md](https://github.com/FlagOpen/FlagScale/blob/dc6e8248eafe6f03e66e2735400378e5db1f67dd/flagscale/train/models/qwen2_5_vl/QuickStart.md) to train the base instruct model or finetune the RoboBrain2.0.

+### Option 2: For DeepSpeed User

+RoboBrain2.0 is also compatible with the official training code for Qwen2.5VL.
+For details, please refer to [qwen-vl-finetune](https://github.com/QwenLM/Qwen2.5-VL/tree/main/qwen-vl-finetune).

 ## 🔍 Evaluation